Venom-Biochem-Lab/venome/docs/api.md

 ﻿# How To: Create and Use API Endpoints
+This is step-by-step guide on how to create API endpoints.
+For higher-level overviews on how our backend works, see [backend.md](backend.md) and [overview.md](overview.md).

 ## 1. Create the Endpoint
 We use a Python framework called FastAPI to generate our API calls.
 Each one of our API calls are python functions inside of [`backend/src/api/`](../backend/src/api/).
 You can see a lot of examples in that folder, but each individual API call looks something like this: